erricrr/idiom-weaver/README.md

 **Solutions**:
 - ✅ Ensure your `.env` file exists with a valid `GEMINI_API_KEY`
-- ✅ Check that the backend server is running (`npm run server`)
+- ✅ Make sure you're running `npm run netlify:dev` (not just `npm run dev`)
 - ✅ Verify your Gemini API key is valid at [Google AI Studio](https://makersuite.google.com/)
-- ✅ Check server logs for detailed error messages
+- ✅ Check Netlify function logs in the terminal for detailed error messages
+- ✅ Try restarting the Netlify dev server

 #### 2. "Tailwind CSS should not be used in production" warning